Chiropractic: Australia

 In Australia, there are approximately 2488 chiropractors, or one chiropractor for every 7980 people.
 Most private health insurance funds in Australia cover chiropractic care, and the federal government funds chiropractic care when the patient is referred by a medical practitioner.
 In 2014, the chiropractic profession had a registered workforce of 4,684 practitioners in Australia represented by two major organizations – the Chiropractors' Association of Australia (CAA) and the Chiropractic and Osteopathic College of Australasia (COCA).
 Annual expenditure on chiropractic care (alone or combined with osteopathy) in Australia is estimated to be between AUD$750–988 million with musculoskeletal complaints such as back and neck pain making up the bulk of consultations; and proportional expenditure is similar to that found in other countries.
 While Medicare (the Australian publicly funded universal health care system) coverage of chiropractic services is limited to only those directed by a medical referral to assist chronic disease management, most private health insurers in Australia do provide partial reimbursement for a wider range of chiropractic services in addition to limited third party payments for workers compensation and motor vehicle accidents.

 Of the 2,005 chiropractors who participated in a 2015 survey, 62.4% were male and the average age was 42.1 (SD = 12.1) years.
 Nearly all chiropractors (97.1%) had a bachelor's degree or higher, with the majority of chiropractor's highest professional qualification being a bachelor or double bachelor's degree (34.6%), followed by a master's degree (32.7%), Doctor of Chiropractic (28.9%) or PhD (0.9%).
 Only a small number of chiropractor's highest professional qualification was a diploma (2.1%) or advanced diploma (0.8%).

+Germany

+In Germany, chiropractic may be offered by medical doctors and alternative practitioners.
+Chiropractors qualified abroad must obtain a German non-medical practitioner license.
+Authorities have routinely required a comprehensive knowledge test for this, but in the recent past, some administrative courts have ruled that training abroad should be recognised.

+Switzerland

+In Switzerland, only trained medical professionals are allowed to offer chiropractic.
+Since 1995, chiropractors have been licensed to prescribe a limited set of pharmaceuticals, which were expanded in 2018.
+A 2010 survey found that 72% of Swiss chiropractors considered their ability to prescribe nonprescription medication as an advantage for chiropractic treatment.

+There are approximately 300 chiropractors in Switzerland.

 United Kingdom

-In the United Kingdom, there are over 2,000 chiropractors, representing one chiropractor per 29,206 people.
 Chiropractic is available on the National Health Service in some areas, such as Cornwall, where the treatment is only available for neck or back pain.

 A 2010 study by questionnaire presented to UK chiropractors indicated only 45% of chiropractors disclosed to patients the serious risk associated with manipulation of the cervical spine and that 46% believed there was possibility patients would refuse treatment if the risks were correctly explained.
 However 80% acknowledged the ethical/moral responsibility to disclose risk to patients.